Overview

 - The Guardrails registry at

-/guardrails lists every guardrail whose registration span has been ingested, grouped by agent.
+/guardrailslists every guardrail whose registration span has been ingested, grouped by agent. - The Alerts page at

-/alerts lists every evaluation where decision="fail" or "error", with the reason and evidence rendered inline and a link back to the parent trace.
+/alertslists every evaluation wheredecision="fail"or"error", with thereasonandevidencerendered inline and a link back to the parent trace.

 Error handling

-The judge is called via Bedrock’s converse API with a forced tool-call schema.
+The judge is called via Bedrock’sconverse API with a forced tool-call schema.
 If the judge fails or returns invalid JSON twice in a row, the SDK conservatively treats the evaluation as a pass — a broken judge must not spam false-positive violations.
 The span still carries decision="error" so health monitoring catches the regression.

 Exceptions raised inside Guardrail.evaluate() never bubble up to the agent.